-We had total assets of \$2.2 billion at quarter-end.
+We had total assets of \$1.956 billion at year-end.
 Our total assets reflect the value of our investments, which are itemized in the Schedule of Investments.
-It also reflects cash, interest and other receivables, if any, and any expenses that may have been prepaid.
-During 4th quarter 2013, total assets increased approximately \$157 million, primarily due to an increase in the value of our investments as reflected by the change in realized and unrealized gains on investments (excluding return of capital on distributions) as well as increased leverage utilization.
+It also reflects cash, interest and dividends receivable and any expenses that may have been prepaid.
+During 4th quarter 2013, total assets increased by approximately \$65 million.
+This change was primarily the result of a \$53.2 million increase in the value of our investments as reflected by the change in net realized and unrealized gains on investments (excluding return of capital on distributions) and increased leverage utilization during the quarter.